Portfolio

 From 2023/2024 to 2024/2025, the film views increased by 511% and webpage views by 155%, with the strategic work I delivered during this period supporting this growth.

-Alongside overseeing the programme and reporting on the KPIs for Digital Stage’s content, I also produced and co-produced dance films and artist interviews.
+Alongside overseeing the programme and reporting on the KPIs for Digital Stage’s content, I also produced and co-produced dance films and documentaries, and provided production support for performance captures.

 Photograph: Gaia Soleil